 1. Use it as a mouse

 You may be wondering how replacing your mouse with your tablet would improve your digital artwork, but trust me, it will.
 While it feels strange at first, this simple trick will allow you to better familiarise yourself with your pen tablet and you will quickly sense that you are a lot more comfortable when using it.
-Make sure that you stay consistent and use it for everything, from opening files, to navigating online.
+Make sure that you stay consistent and use it for everything, from opening files to navigating online.
 Soon enough you will be locking your old mouse up for good!

 2. Circle the dots

 This is an excellent task to improve your hand-eye coordination when drawing digitally.
-Practising a little every day really helped me develop my ability to judge distances on screen, so I can’t recommend it enough.
+Practicing a little every day really helped me develop my ability to judge distances on screen, so I can’t recommend it enough.
 All you need to do is download an image of dot grid paper, or you can make one yourself by simply filling a blank sheet with dots.
 Then, once you’ve opened the image in your digital painting program, practice circling each dot.
 You can do this in rows or in any other way you like, but as you progress try to challenge yourself to go faster or increase the number of dots on the page.

 3. Cross hatching

 A big issue that artists face when starting out in digital art is that they can’t recreate the same types of strokes that they used to on paper.
-This is understandably frustrating, especially when you take a long time perfecting your style, and it is definitely something that I struggled with in the beginning.
+This is understandably frustrating, especially when you take a long time to perfect your style, and it is definitely something that I struggled with in the beginning.
 However, just like when I was learning how to properly use a pencil, all it took was a little practice, and I found cross-hatching exercises a very helpful way of doing this.
 Fill your canvas with all types of hatches and quickly feel a lot more confident with your strokes!

 4. Play snake

-Most of you will be familiar with the popular video game concept Snake and those of you who are 25 years old and above probably have many memories playing it.
+Most of you will be familiar with the popular video game concept Snake and those of you who are 25 years old and above probably have many memories of playing it.
 While this activity isn’t a game itself, it’s great to improve your accuracy, and the premise of it always reminds me of the hours I spent on my old Nokia mobile phone trying to beat my brother’s high score.
 Essentially, you start by drawing a big rectangle in your canvas that acts as a bordered space for you to draw in.
-Next, you draw a continuous line inside the rectangle and must use it to fill the entire space without running into itself.
+Next, you draw a continuous line inside the rectangle and must use it to fill the entire space without running into it.
 You can go in whichever direction you like and even change your starting shape.
 Thankfully, I found this exercise a lot easier than the game!

 5. Tutorials for children